kodeGenius/Question-Predictor/README.md

 # Question-Predictor
-This app is developed t
+This app is developed to